substance/document/README.md

   - Center (lat, long, zoom)
   - Annotations (Markers)

-Okay, let's see how this could be modelled as Substance Document.
+Okay, let's see how this could be modelled as a Substance Document.

 ```js
 {